niczero/css-tidier/CONTRIBUTING.md

 # Contribution Guide

-This page describes how to contribute changes to CSS Beautify.
+This page describes how to contribute changes to CSS Tidier.

 Please do not create a pull request without reading this guide first.
 Failure to do so may result in the pull request being rejected.